lunadragon06/torfs-art-gallery/README.md

 <br><br>

 ## Acknowledgements
-All acknowledgements are written in the attached report which is located inside `report` folder in this project.
+All acknowledgements are written in the attached report which is located inside `reports/2022-11-20_Project-Exam-2_Monika-Lie_report.pdf` folder in this project.
 All constructive feedback will be well appreciated, and thank you in advance!
 <br><br><br>